-Scoring Category Scoring Criteria Additional Points Candidate Site considerations Candidate Site is located within Justice40 area 60 Experience, Candidate Site design includes futureproofing concept 60 qualifications, and technical approach At least one EV charging port at the EVSE Station allows for a vehicle with a trailer to pull through and not have to back up when charging is complete 20 Proposed user experience Additional charging capacity 60 Special Designated Zone Points Points in this category are assigned for Candidate Sites in a Designated Zone that more effectively builds out an AFC compared to other locations in that Designated Zone.
-Refer to Table 10 for details.
-200 Total 400
+Scoring Category Scoring Criteria Additional Points Candidate Site considerations Candidate Site is located within Justice40 area 60 Experience, qualifications, and technical approach At least one EV charging port at the EVSE Station allows for a vehicle with a trailer to pull through and not have to back up when charging is complete 40 Proposed user Additional charging capacity 60 experience Additional battery capacity 40 Additional transformer capacity 50 Candidate Site design includes canopy structure 70 Special Designated Zone Points Points in this category are assigned for Candidate Sites in a Designated Zone that more effectively builds out an AFC compared to other locations in that Designated Zone.
+Refer to Error!
+Reference source not found. for details.
+80

+Total 400